Cleaner to stand trial over Cashier’s death at Twumasiwaa Hospital

-Gideon Vitlas, a 24-year-old cleaner, is to stand trial in an Accra High Court on May 22, 2024, for his alleged involvement in the death of a cashier at Twumasiwaa Hospital.
+Gideon Vitlas, a 24-year-old cleaner, is to stand trial at an Accra High Court on May 22, 2024, for his alleged involvement in the death of a cashier at Twumasiwaa Hospital.

 During a committal proceeding, Vitlas is to face a charge of murder following the Attorney General’s advice.